benetis/weather_informer/README.md

 However, feel free to use it as you wish.

 ## Description
 Simple weather forecast informer.
-Will send an email if weather conditions are met.
+Will send a notification if weather conditions are met.

 - Call meteo.lt API to get weather data (Don't abuse their API, they have 20k daily limit.
 24 requests per day should be more than enough)
   - Save data to database
 - Run periodic worker which checks if data matches specified conditions
-  - Ex: if it will rain today – send a notification through email
+  - Ex: if it will rain today – send a notification
+    - Email
+    - Telegram bot
+- Telegram API to ask about current conditions or forecast

 ## Running
 - Locally